KenKundert/avendesora/README.rst

                 value = acct.get_value(name)
                 lines += value.render('{n}: {v}').split('\n')

-    get_fields() accepts a boolean argument that if specified and is true will iterate through all fields, including those generally only used by Avendesora, such as aliases and discovery.
+    get_fields() accepts a Boolean argument that if specified and is true will iterate through all fields, including those generally only used by Avendesora, such as aliases and discovery.